mad-lab-fau/imucal/paper/paper.md

 Inertial measurement units (IMUs) have wide application areas from human movement analysis to commercial drone navigation.
 However, to use modern micro-electromechanical systems (MEMS) based IMUs a calibration is required to transform the raw output of the sensor into physically meaningfully units.
 To obtain such calibrations one needs to perform sets of predefined motions with the sensor unit and then apply calibration algorithm to obtain the required transformation and correction factors for this unit.
-`imucal` implements the calibration algorithm described by Ferraris et al. [@Ferraris1994; @Ferraris1995] and provides functionality to calculate calibration parameters and apply them to new measurements.
+The `imucal` library implements the calibration algorithm described by Ferraris et al. [@Ferraris1994; @Ferraris1995] and provides functionality to calculate calibration parameters and apply them to new measurements.
 As typically multiple calibrations are recorded per sensor over time, `imucal` further provides a set of opinionated tools to save, organise, and retrieve recorded calibrations.
 This helps to make sure that always the best possible calibration is applied for each recording even when dealing with multiple sensors and docents of measurements.